nleanba/typst-theoretic/lib.typ

   /// -> content
   supplement: "Theorem",
   ///- If ```typc auto```, will continue numbering from last numbered theorem.
-  ///- If integer, it will contune the numbering of later theorems from the given number.
+  ///- If #type("integer"), it will continue the numbering of later theorems from the given number.
-  ///- If content, it is shown as-is, with no side-effects.
+  ///- If #type("content"), it is shown as-is, with no side-effects.
   ///#example(```typ
   /// >>> // #thm-counter.update(0)
   /// >>> // #counter(heading).update(0)